 - Stress-free living, taking each day as it comes, and remaining positive

 The process of diagnosing malignant mesothelioma usually begins after a victim complains of severe pain in the chest, abdomen, and stomach area.
-A complete work and medical history is almost always required as misdiagnosis for this particular disease is common.
+Complete work and medical history are almost always required as misdiagnosis for this particular disease are common.

 The process is timely and usually takes months to complete.
 The time involved with getting a proper diagnosis is only part of the issue.
 Most patients are on their way to the advanced stages of the disease once they seek treatment.